gautam-khajuria/BionicShopping/README.md

 - They code everything else

 ## Features:
-- Screen time feature: connect a fake device
+- Screen time feature: connect a fake app, and develop an API to grab and update the screen time
+- Notes/TODO
+-